SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 This section describes how to add the scroll to top CMS component to Spartacus using ImpEx.

-You can enable the **Scroll to Top** component by adding the CMS data with the following ImpEx:
+You can create the **Scroll to Top** component with the following ImpEx:

 ```text
 INSERT_UPDATE CMSFlexComponent;$contentCV[unique=true];uid[unique=true];name;flexType;&componentRef
 ;;ScrollToTopComponent;Scroll To Top Component;ScrollToTopComponent;ScrollToTopComponent
 ```

-You can add the **Scroll to Top** component by inserting the CMS component in the **Footer** slot with the following ImpEx:
+You can enable the **Scroll to Top** feature by adding the scroll to top component in the **Footer** slot with the following ImpEx:

 ```text
 INSERT_UPDATE ContentSlot;$contentCV[unique=true];uid[unique=true];cmsComponents(uid, $contentCV)